-The state-space representation of a dynamical system involves defining an $n$-dimensional state space manifold, denoted by $M$.
-The states $\mathbf{x}$ belong to $M$, and the discrete-time evolution of the system is given by:
+The state-space representation of a dynamical system involves an \(n\)-dimensional manifold \(\mathcal{M}\), where states \(\mathbf{x}\) evolve discretely over time:

-Here, $\mathbf{F}$ is the potentially nonlinear state transition function $\mathbf{F}\mathbin{:}M\to M$, and $\mathbf{x}_{i+1}$ represents the time-shifted state.
-Modeling a system in state space generally requires capturing nonlinearities, which are essential for accurately describing dynamical behavior but can be highly complex or even impossible.
-To address this challenge, we adopt an operator-theoretic perspective on the dynamics of observables \cite{Mezic2005}.
-The behavior of the nonlinear system (\ref{eq:dynamicalMap}) is thus mapped onto the dynamics of observables of $\mathbf{x}$ defined as $\phi(\mathbf{x})$.
-Please note that, due to the nature of the system in question, this work focuses specifically on real-valued observables, $\phi\mathbin{:} M \to \mathbb{R}$.
+where \(\mathbf{F}\mathbin{:} \mathcal{M} \to \mathcal{M}\) is the potentially nonlinear state transition function, and \(\mathbf{x}[i+1]\) represents the time-shifted state.
+To address the challenges of modeling complex nonlinear dynamics, we adopt an operator-theoretic perspective on the dynamics of observables \cite{Mezic2005}.
+The nonlinear system (\ref{eq:dynamicalMap}) is mapped onto observable dynamics \(\phi(\mathbf{x})\), typically complex-valued, but here we focus on real-valued \(\phi\mathbin{:} \mathcal{M} \to \mathbb{R}\).
 Collecting all possible observables constitutes a vector space that is generally infinite-dimensional.
-The Koopman operator, $\mathcal{K}$, that describes the evolution of observables over a discrete time interval $\Delta t$, is defined as \cite{Schmid2022}:
+The Koopman operator \(\mathcal{K}\), describing observable evolution over \(\Delta t\), is defined as \cite{Schmid2022}:

-Remarkably, even if the underlying state space system is nonlinear, $\mathcal{K}$ remains linear \cite{Mezic2005}.
-This linearity holds regardless of the specifics of the dynamics of the observables.